Signs of depression in elderly parents that look like something else

 What You'll Actually See

-Changes in appetite are common.
+Appetite changes are among the most common and most overlooked signs.
 Your parent eats less.
 The meals that used to be favorites don't interest them.
 You offer to cook something they love and they say it sounds fine, then barely touch it.
 Weight loss happens gradually.
 Their clothes get loose.
 When you express concern, they say they're just not hungry, or food doesn't taste right, or they forget to eat.
 The loss of appetite is part of depression, but it's easy to miss because older adults often eat less anyway.
-Aging can reduce appetite.
-But a marked change from how your parent has been eating is worth noticing.
+A marked change from how your parent has been eating is the signal to pay attention to.

 Sleep changes go in both directions.
 Some people sleep more when they're depressed, sleeping away the day because being asleep is preferable to being awake and feeling empty.
 Other people can't sleep, lying awake at night with racing thoughts, waking early and unable to get back to sleep.
 Either way, the sleep pattern has changed.
-Either way, the sleep problem is contributing to how bad they feel.
 Depression and sleep problems feed each other in a vicious cycle.
+Research from the National Sleep Foundation shows that older adults with insomnia are ten times more likely to have clinically significant depression than those who sleep well.

 Loss of interest is the hallmark.
 Your parent doesn't want to do things anymore.
 They're not interested in activities, hobbies, socializing, or family events.
 You invite them to something they used to enjoy and they say no. You ask why and they can't really give you a reason.
-They're just not interested.
 Nothing sounds good.
 Nothing appeals to them.
-This isn't necessarily laziness.
-This is anhedonia, the medical term for the loss of ability to feel pleasure.
+This is anhedonia, the loss of ability to feel pleasure.
 Things that used to bring joy just don't anymore.

 Neglect of appearance and hygiene is something to watch for.
 Your parent stops showering, stops changing clothes, stops combing their hair.
 When you suggest they might feel better if they got cleaned up, they say it doesn't matter.
-Their appearance doesn't matter to them.
-They don't care how they look.
 This is different from normal aging where someone might move slower and need help with certain tasks.
 This is active disinterest in their own self-care.
 It's a sign that something is wrong beyond normal aging.

 Why It Gets Missed

+Doctors miss depression in older adults because the standard appointment isn't designed to catch it.
 Your doctor sees your parent for a fifteen-minute appointment.
 The person comes in, sits down, answers questions.
 They might pull themselves together for those fifteen minutes.
 They might appear more functional than they are at home.
 The doctor doesn't see them in the solitary hours at home, not engaging with anything.
 The doctor doesn't see how little they're eating, how much they're sleeping, how withdrawn they've become.
-The doctor might have a snapshot impression of someone who's aging, someone who's slowing down, someone who seems a bit quiet.
-That snapshot doesn't necessarily show depression.
+The U.S. Preventive Services Task Force recommends depression screening for all adults, including older adults, yet studies show that primary care physicians identify depression in elderly patients only about 50% of the time.

 Doctors sometimes miss depression in older adults because they're not screening for it.
 If a doctor is focused on managing blood pressure and cholesterol, if they're not asking specifically about mood and interest and engagement, they might not discover depression.
 They might see someone who's slowing down and assume that's just aging.
 They might see memory problems and assume that's dementia when it's actually the cognitive effects of depression, which can improve with treatment.
 If nobody asks the right questions, depression stays hidden.